kartik-venugopal/swift-ffmpeg-player/README.md

 Then, perhaps ... develop something much bigger and better yourself!

-💡 **Tip** - To get the most out of this project I recommend that you follow [targodan's tutorial](https://steemit.com/programming/@targodan/decoding-audio-files-with-ffmpeg) as you build and run my demo app.
+💡 **Tip** - To get the most out of this project, I recommend that you follow [targodan's tutorial](https://steemit.com/programming/@targodan/decoding-audio-files-with-ffmpeg) as you play with my demo app.

 ## Other helpful resources